dmfrodrigues/feup-cal-proj/README.md

             └───────────────┴───────┘
 ```

+#### Examples

-To see all types of roads with a fraction of 5, run `./main view 5 255`
+- To see all types of roads with a fraction of 5, run `./main view 5 255`

-To see all main roads with a fraction of 3, run `./main view 3 15`
+- To see all main roads with a fraction of 3, run `./main view 3 15`